 Bugs Are Slowly Forming In The Population

 If the infestation is relatively small, you may be able to see the entire population during the day.
-Bed bugs will be visible as they move around (not much).
+It will be visible as they move around (not much).
 Too bad that most people who are actually infected do not properly inform pest control companies, friends and family about their own situation.

 You could waste thousands of dollars trying to get treatment for nothing.
-Bed bugs are difficult to detect in the early stages of infection because they are not easily noticed during the day.
+Bugs are difficult to detect in the early stages of infection because they are not easily noticed during the day.
 It is only when the bed bug population is slowly forming.
-It small swarms of bed bugs emerge at night before returning to their hiding places, creating a visible pattern that could cause danger.
+It small swarms of bed emerge at night before returning to their hiding places, creating a visible pattern that could cause danger.
 These symptoms include small red spots, dark spots, or mattress or sheet spots and bugs, which go away very quickly.